Particular/docs.particular.net/servicecontrol/how.md

 For ServicePulse to report metrics on logical endpoints, endpoint instances and on specific messages, each endpoint needs to be [enabled to forward metrics](/monitoring/metrics/install-plugin.md) to a ServiceControl Monitoring instance.
 ServicePulse will then be able to retrieve the data from ServiceControl via the HTTP API.

-## Forwarding <!-- TODO: If we have the errorlog-auditlog-behavior doco, should this this be here?
+## Forwarding <!-- TODO: If the docs site has the errorlog-auditlog-behavior doco, should this this be here?
 If not, fix or raise issue. -->

 ServiceControl _consumes_ messages from the audit and error queues.
 That is, it removes all messages from those queues.
 If a copy of those messages is required for further processing, configure [audit forwarding](/servicecontrol/audit-instances/configuration.md#transport-servicecontrol-auditforwardauditmessages) and/or [error queue forwarding](/servicecontrol/servicecontrol-instances/configuration.md#transport-servicecontrolforwarderrormessages).